cce2955/labelgenerator/readme.md

-# User Input Excel Sheet Generator
+# Label Maker for Folder Tabs
 This project is a Python script that creates an Excel sheet based on user input.
 The Excel sheet is formatted with specific dimensions and includes dynamic font sizing for cell content.
+The tabs are sized to be 1x0.5in

 ## Features